Dharanisree2004/BookstoreAPI/README.md

 ## Assumptions & Enhancements
 ### Assumptions
-- The API does not implement JWT authentication.
+- The API implements JWT authentication for secure access.
-- Users are identified only by username and password.
+- Users are identified by their username and password.
+- Books can be sorted and filtered based on parameters.

+### Enhancements
+- Implemented Pagination for `GET /books`.
+- Added Sorting by price and rating.
+- Filtering books by author, category, and rating.
+- Searching books by title (partial matches).

 ### Author
-Developed by **Dharani Sree.M.C**.
+Developed by **Dharani Sree M.C**.